 Select another tool, such as the Move tool to stop this tool

-Deselect the bottom polygon (while zzholding shift) and select Edit Mesh->Extrude (or hold down the space bar and select Recent Commands->Extrude).
+Deselect the bottom face (while holding shift) and select Edit Mesh->Extrude.
 Pull the polygon out a little in the Z direction and click the blue circle to activate rotation and rotate the polygon forward and down a little

 Extrude again and pull the polygon forward and rotate it forward a little.
 (Hit g hot key to run the tool again.)
 Extrude once more and rotate the face so that it is parallel with the grid, you may have to scale it a little so that it stays in proportion.

 Extrude faces one more time and tilt the new face in towards the side of the cup.
 When you get it where you want it hit the delete key to remove the face at the end.
 We need to delete this face in order to stitch the cup handle back onto the cup body.